bartvandebiezen/css-conventions/css-conventions.md

 hsla(120, 100%, 50%, 1);
 ```

-### Absolute sizes should be written in pixels instead of ems or rems.
+### Absolute sizes should be written in pixels instead of ems or rems

 - A 'CSS px' is a reference pixel intended to scale in size depending on the 'typical' distance of an observer from the display.
 - Web browsers scale a design in pixels the same way they scale designs in ems or rems.
 Zooming even triggers media queries based on pixels.
 Essentially, web browsers make the reference pixel larger or smaller.